OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 In a software-only implementation, the keys are encrypted with a per-user encryption master key <sup>[16]</sup>.
 In that case, an attacker can access all keys on a rooted device in the folder <code>/data/misc/keystore/</code>.
 As the master key is generated using the user’s own lock screen pin/ password, the KeyStore is unavailable when the device is locked <sup>[9]</sup>.

+##### Older Java-KeyStore
+Older Android versions do not have a KeyStore, but do have the KeyStore interface from JCA (Java Cryptography Architecture).
+One can use various KeyStores that implement this interface and provide secrecy and integrity protection to the keys stored in the keystore implementation.
+The impelemntations all rely on the fact that a file is stored on the filesystem, which then protects its contents by a password.
+For this, we recommend to use the BounceyCastle KeyStore (BKS), which can be created by calling `KeyStore.getInstance("BKS", "BC");` or `KeyStore.getInstance("BKS", "SC");` in case Spongey Castle has been packed with the app as a security provider.

+Please be aware that not all KeyStores offer propper protection to the keys stored in the keystore files.

 #### Static Analysis